syncfusion-content/xamarin-docs/Xamarin/AutoComplete/Maximum-display-item-with-Expander.md

 ---
 layout: post
-title: LoadMore in Syncfusion SfAutoComplete control for Xamarin.Forms
+title: Load More in Xamarin AutoComplete | Syncfusion
-description: This section will deswcribe about how to restrict maximum suggestion to be displayed in Xamarin.Forms SfAutoComplete.
+description: This section describes how to restrict the maximum number of suggestions displayed in the Syncfusion Xamarin.Forms SfAutoComplete control.
 platform: xamarin
 control: SfAutoComplete
 documentation: ug
 ---
-# Maximum Display Item with Expander
+# Maximum Display Item with Load More Option

 ## Maximum display item with expander in Xamarin SfAutoComplete